 Have you also fallen prey to the recently famous Spanish series called ‘La Casa De Papel’ (in English known as ‘Money Heist’) and are now continuously humming ‘Bella Ciao’?
 Well, us too!
 This show has captured hearts all over the world with its action, suspense, and inventive storyline.

 What’s interesting is that the show (even with its raging popularity) avoided adapting to the international tastes and in that way retained its cultural identity.
 The series is the story of the world’s biggest heist, orchestrated by a crime genius to the smallest detail where the heist men (and women) are given code names inspired by cities.
-I believe the codes were picked according to their characteristic personalities, here’s why:
+We believe the codes were picked according to their characteristic personalities.

 Berlin (The Leader)

-While as a character, Berlin was a sociopath that hid behind his impeccable manners, he also had an almost pathological need to please others.
-This affably evil man with his expensive lifestyle brings control in the heist, the same as the city’s combo of glamour and grit.
+As a character, Berlin was a sociopath that hid behind his impeccable manners.
+He also had an almost pathological need to please others.
+This affably evil man with his expensive lifestyle brings control in the heist, the same as the city of Berlin’s combo of glamour and grit.

 Tokyo (Hot-Blooded Protagonist)

 Our punk rock chick is the narrator of this heist but along with that, she is also impulsive.
-This young and tough character hooks the audience with the same passion as the city it is named after.
-Being Futuristic yet rooted in tradition, Tokyo (she is called Tokio in the show) balances the brash with tranquil gardens and old ways.
+This young and tough character hooks the audience with the same passion as the city she is named after.
+Being futuristic yet rooted in tradition, the city of Tokyo balances the brash with tranquil gardens and old ways.